x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/custom-receive-connectors.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 86f7d6e7-a869-4c90-a570-0239fd0e5872
-description: "Summary: Learn how and when to create custom Receive connectors in Exchange Server."
+description: "Summary: Learn how and when to create custom Receive connectors in Exchange Server 2016 or 2019."
 ---

 # Scenarios for custom Receive connectors in Exchange Server

- **Summary**: Learn how and when to create custom Receive connectors in Exchange 2016 or Exchange 2019.

 By default, Exchange Server comes with many different Receive connectors that are configured for most common mail flow scenarios.
 For more information about these connectors, see [Default Receive connectors created during setup](receive-connectors.md#DefaultConnectors).

 However, you might need to process messages from another messaging system that's not running Exchange.
 Or, if you have a network appliance that performs policy checks and then routes messages to your Exchange server, you'll need to manually configure a Receive connector.